tek/xpct/README.md

-# xpct
+# About
-This package provides an algebra for the abstraction of simultaneous assertion of conditions and extraction of a value from heterogeneous effects, all contained in a computation effect.
+**xpct** provides an algebra that abstracts assertion of conditions and extraction of values from heterogeneous data types contained in a computation effect.

-In more concrete terms, you can sequence `IO`s in a for-comprehension, adding a spec expectation to each step, while extracting values contained in `Option`s or `Either`s through typeclass based matchers:
+In more concrete terms, you can sequence `IO`s in a for-comprehension, adding an expectation to each step, while extracting values contained in `Option`s or `Either`s through typeclass based matchers:

 ```scala